The TMT Early-Career Initiative: preparing a global network of early-career scientists and engineers to advance the TMT partnership.

-Information on contacting individual TMT partners for travel support is here.
+Further information on approximate costs, as well as information on contacting individual TMT partners for travel support, is

-Look up up airport codes here.
+Look up up airport codes

 The workshop will be conducted entirely in English, and we will encourage international collaboration in English.
 While fluency in every aspect of English is not required, we want to make sure that participants are able to fully participate in the workshop and be able to gain as much as possible from speakers and peers.